-Date of incorporation: November 22nd 1994
+Date of incorporation: 22 November 1994

-History: FORRU-CMU is a research institute within Chiang Mai University, N. Thailand.
+History: FORRU-CMU is a research institute located at Chiang Mai University, N. Thailand.
 Founded in 1994, we have been carrying out research, to develop improved techniques to restore tropical forest ecosystems for biodiversity conservation, environmental conservation and carbon storage.
-Our unit has also established an education team, providing environmental education, based on the results of our research, to a wide range of different stake holders.
+Our unit has also established an education team, providing environmental education, based on the results of our research, to a wide range of different stakeholders.
 The unit has produced original text books on forest restoration, available free of charge through our website (www.forru.org), in most SE Asia languages and in English.

 Our philosophy is that tropical forests can be restored with good ecological research and by providing education to those most directly affected by the consequences of deforestation.
 Our unit seeks to integrate biodiversity conservation into the needs of local communities living in and around tropical forest ecosystems.
 We work mainly in Thailand and have established satellite units, based on the Chiang Mai model, in Kanchanaburi and Krabi Provinces.
-In addition, we are exporting our research methods to other neighbouring countries to assist forest authorities in Laos, China, The Philip-pines, Indonesia and Cambodia to develop appropriate forest restoration techniques suitable for the distinctive ecosystems and socio-political conditions in each of those countries.
+In addition, we are exporting our research methods to other neighbouring countries to assist forest authorities in Laos, China, The Philippines, Indonesia and Cambodia to develop appropriate forest restoration techniques suitable for the distinctive ecosystems and sociopolitical conditions in each of those countries.

-We work with all organizations with a genuine concern for ecological restoration from grass roots community groups to international conservation organizations, government agencies and the private sector.
+We work with all organizations with a genuine concern for ecological restoration from grassroots community groups to international conservation organizations, government agencies and the private sector.
 We believe that if local people are directly involved in growing and planting trees used for forest restoration, they will develop a sense of “stewardship” of the restored areas and thus future deforestation will be minimized.

 2) Organization

-Staff: 4 advising professionals (staff members from CMU), 2 education officers (1 full-time 1 part-time), 4 field staff (1 full-time 2 part-time), 4 nursery assistants.
+Staff: 4 advising professionals (staff members from CMU), 2 education officers (1 full-time, 1 part-time), 4 field staff (1 full-time, 2 part-time), 4 nursery assistants.

 Objectives of the organization: